 Fast Fact: Growth hacking is credited with generating 10% more leads than traditional marketing techniques, making it an increasingly important tool as the funnel transitions to the customer-centric flywheel as the power source behind sales and marketing pipelines.

 A referral program is an umbrella term used to describe a systematic approach companies take to incentivize people to tell others about their products or services.
-Implementing specific affiliate programs, customer referral programs and partner programs are meant to offer the instant credibility of existing customers to grow a customer base.
+Implementing specific affiliate programs, customer referral programs and partner programs within a marketing plan structure are meant to offer the instant credibility of existing customers to grow a customer base.
 “Referral programs” is often used synonymously with “referral marketing.”

 Referral programs are effective because they: